rimi-itk/loop-profile/README.md

 # Installation
 This README assumes that you have install a configured your server with a working Apache/Nginx.
 The stack should be optimized to run a Drupal site.

+Loop uses [Apache Solr](http://lucene.apache.org/solr/) for searching (and indexing) content using the "[Search API Solr Search](https://www.drupal.org/project/search_api_solr)" module.
+See the section on Apache Solr for installation and setup instructions.

 ## Dependencies
 * [Drush 6.1.0](https://github.com/drush-ops/drush)